- Abandoned claim

-You will receive this after your refugee claim is referred to the Immigration and Refugee Board of Canada (IRB).
-This confirms that you made a refugee claim and if you are eligible for health coverage under the Interim Federal Health Program (IFHP).
+The document you get after your refugee claim is sent to the Immigration and Refugee Board of Canada (IRB).
+This confirms that you made a refugee claim and if you qualify for health coverage under the Interim Federal Health Program (IFHP).

 - Refugee travel document

-A document that can be issued to people in Canada with protected-person status to use for travel outside Canada, instead of a passport.
-The refugee travel document can be used to travel anywhere except the country the person is a citizen of or the country of claimed persecution.
+A document that can be given to people in Canada who have protected-person status to use for travel outside Canada, instead of a passport.
+The refugee travel document can be used to travel anywhere except the country the person is a citizen of or the country they left because of persecution.

 - Removal order

-- Departure Order – A removal order issued by either a CBSA officer or the IRB.
-Departure orders are issued against people who have violated Canada’s immigration laws.
+- Departure Order – Made against people who have violated Canada’s immigration laws.
 The person named on a departure order must leave Canada within 30 days.
 If they do not, the departure order becomes a deportation order.

-- Exclusion Order – A removal order issued by either a CBSA officer or the IRB.
-Usually, a person removed due to an exclusion order cannot return to Canada for one year without written permission.
-People issued exclusion orders for misrepresentation cannot return for five years without written permission.
+- Exclusion Order – Usually means the person cannot return to Canada for one year without written permission.
+Someone who gets an exclusion order for misrepresentation cannot return for five years without written permission.

-- Deportation Order – A removal order issued by either a CBSA officer or the IRB.
-It requires the person to leave Canada due to a serious offense or violation of Canada’s immigration laws.
+- Deportation Order –Means the person must leave Canada because of a serious offence or violation of Canada’s immigration laws.
 A person deported from Canada may not return without written permission from the Minister of Immigration, Refugees and Citizenship.

 - Safe third country

-A country, other than Canada and the country of alleged persecution, where a person may make a refugee claim.
-In Canada, the Immigration and Refugee Protection Act outlines the criteria for designating a country as a safe third country.
+A country where a person can safely make a refugee claim (other than Canada and the country they left because of persecution).
+In Canada, the Immigration and Refugee Protection Act describes what makes a country a safe third country.